Key Takeaways

 A Developer Experience No Other LLM Runtime Can Match

 Getting from zero to generating text with a 13B-parameter model takes fewer than five terminal commands with llama.cpp.
-No Docker containers.
-No Python virtual environments.
-No dependency version conflicts.
+There are no Docker containers, no Python virtual environments, and no dependency version conflicts to untangle.

 The setup: